 Take time on April 2 to celebrate how far we’ve come.

 Today, special events such as the Power of One March, awareness campaigns at schools, and autism self-advocacy have increased the world’s understanding and acceptance of autism.

-World Autism Awareness Day - History
+World Autism Awareness Day timeline

 Power of One March

 The UN General Assembly marked the first World Autism Awareness Day.

 The government would eventually make autism a special education category, which allowed public schools to offer tailored learning for children on the spectrum.

 The Autism Society is founded